 Work more efficiently Team visibility shows you who has seen an alarm as well as who has acknowledged it, reducing guesswork and redundant responses.

 Multiple communication channel support ensures resiliency through voice notification and SMS messaging in the event of internet connectivity issues.

 Carmel, IN, a city of approximately 90,000, is a leader in wastewater treatment.
 Recognized years ago for its progressive implementation of a BioPasteur process for its biosolids, over the past four years the city has modernized the wastewater treatment plant’s control and communication system.

 Previously, the city’s water department used an aging dial-out system with paging and analog voice calls to alert staff when its 12-MGD wastewater plant equipment or one of 22 lift stations went into alarm mode.
 That changed when the city upgraded to a SCADA and remote monitoring system for in-app and SMS alerts.

 The utilities department currently operates two staffed shifts on weekdays and one on weekends, with the late-night hours being unstaffed.
 In-plant alarms are routed to plant staff, lift station alarms go to lift station personnel, and a variety of miscellaneous alarms are sent to numerous other people, depending on the alarm type and severity.

 The system’s flexible scheduling and escalation engine were key to relieving overlap and confusion when it came to alarm response.
-“It works great for grouping alarms for both in-plant and off-site staff and accommodating our changing shifts and schedules,” commented Ken Rhodes, Carmel’s drinking water plant manager.
+“It works great for grouping alarms for both in-plant and off-site staff and accommodating our changing shifts and schedules,” commented Kevin Buhmann, Carmel’s senior wastewater technician.

 1 Swallow, Kristina, “Future-proofing infrastructure often means going back to basics,” McKinsey & Company, January 14, 2019.